The John Stoddard Cancer Center

 Cancer Care Recognition

 John Stoddard Cancer Center, a service of UnityPoint Health - Des Moines, continues to lead the way as an Iowa cancer center and has been recognized for its quality cancer care.
 The John Stoddard Cancer Center is among the top achieving cancer programs in the nation.

 Our center has also been recognized as an accredited breast cancer center by the National Accreditation Program for Breast Centers since 2014.
 Receiving care at the NAPBC-accredited John Stoddard Cancer Center ensures that a patient will have access to a full range of state-of-the-art cancer care services and a multidisciplinary team approach to coordinate the best cancer treatment options.
 With information about ongoing clinical trials and new treatment options, patients have access to quality care close to home.
+To learn more about the cancer programs at John Stoddard, click here.